isabella232/journeys.en/help/using/building-journeys/reaction-events.md

 # Reaction events {#section_dhx_gss_dgb}

 Among the different event activities available in the palette, you will find the built-in **Reactions** event.
 This activity allows you to react to tracking data related to a message sent with email, SMS or push activities within the same journey.
 This information comes from transactional messaging in Adobe Campaign Standard.
-We capture this information in real-time at the moment it is shared with the Data Platform.
+We capture this information in real-time at the moment it is shared with the Adobe Experience Platform.
 For push notifications, you can react to clicked, sent or failed messages.
 For SMS messages, you can react to sent or failed messages.
 For emails, you can react to clicked, sent, opened or failed messages.

 You can also use this mechanism to perform an action when there is no reaction to your messages.
 To do this, create a second path parallel to the reaction activity and add a wait activity.
 If there is no reaction during the period defined in the wait activity, the second path will be chosen.
 You can choose to send, for example, a follow-up message.